John Wilson McConnell: Early life

 J.W.
 McConnell was born to a farming family in the Muskoka region of Ontario.
 He left home as a boy of fourteen to find employment in the city of Toronto, Ontario.
 His first job paid $3 a week, but as an employee at Standard Chemical Co., he worked his way up to a management position that eventually led to a transfer to Montreal in 1901.
 The then 23-year-old lived for a time in a room at the Montreal YMCA, an institution that he would later thank through his volunteering to help lead a successful fund-raising campaign.
 In 1905, he married Lily May Griffith.
 They had four children.

 St. Lawrence Sugar

-Although he had very limited education, McConnell was a principled and brilliant business visionary with a strong work ethic.
-Within a few years, he turned his savings into sizeable investments and, in 1912, he gained majority control of St. Lawrence Sugar, a company founded in 1879 to compete with Montreal's Redpath Sugar refinery.
-The sugar refinery was struggling at the time McConnell stepped in but, renamed St. Lawrence Sugar Refineries, Limited, he turned it into a very profitable business and would retain ownership for the rest of his life.
+McConnell had limited formal education.
+Within a few years, McConnell turned his savings into sizeable investments and, in 1912, he gained majority control of St. Lawrence Sugar, a company founded in 1879 to compete with Montreal's Redpath Sugar refinery.
+The sugar refinery was struggling at the time McConnell stepped in but, renamed St. Lawrence Sugar Refineries, Limited, he turned it into a profitable business and would retain ownership for the rest of his life.